El

 Sunday, 29 January 2006

 Exactly three years ago I was busy writing my diploma thesis - it was about a help system which showed the user directly in the application where and how to perform certain tasks.
+This type of help is called contextual or context sensitive help.
 Read More

 "Summer of Usability" ?